tpwres/teczki-polskiego-wrestlingu/content/o/paw.md

 PAW suffered its biggest setback when multiple MZW talent and PAW rookies decided to join the newly created [PTW](@/o/ptw.md) in 2021.
 This also caused another decline in training session frequency.
 In the later months of 2021 and early 2022, PAW moved its training sessions temporarily to Toruń.

+In October 2022, PAW returned to Wrocław and Czasoprzestrzeń, hosting training sessions infrequently, and with little to none social media activity.
+Attendance at these sessions varied between 3-5 rookies every weekend.

+### 2024: Moving to Kępno, revival

+Since April 2024, PAW has made yet another move, to Kępno - a small town about an hour's drive east of Wrocław, where they continued their training sessions.
+On June 14th, they announced a 5-day wrestling summer camp, scheduled to be held on August 19-24 at the new facility in Kępno.
+On June 29th, a photo was posted on their Facebook page, showing PAW trainees along with multiple ex-[MZW](@/o/mzw.md), ex-[PTW](@/o/ptw.md) and [PpW](@/o/ppw.md) wrestlers.

+{% inline_fig(path="paw-jun-2024.webp") %}
+Photo posted on PAW's Fanpage on June 29th 2024. \
+The text reads "Another weekend.
+Another training session with "new" faces.
+And one conclusion: The Ring Unites People." \
+Besides PAW trainees, multiple ex-PTW/MZW wrestlers can be seen: [Samson](@/w/samson.md), [Marco Hammers](@/w/marco-hammers.md), [Disco Pablo](@/w/disco-pablo.md), [Dziedzic](@/w/dziedzic.md), [Aron Wake](@/w/aron-wake.md), [Sambor](@/w/sambor.md) and [Rafi Rarytas](@/w/rafi.md).
+{% end %}

 ## References